The Prose Storyboard Language: A Tool for Annotating and Directing Movies: Requirements

 \section{Requirements}

-The prose storyboard language is designed to be expressive, i.e. it should describe arbitrarily complex shots, while at the same being compact and intuitive.
-Our approach has been to keep the description of simple shots as simple as possible, while at the same time allowing for more complex descriptions when needed.
-Thus, for example, we describe actors in a composition from left to right, which is an economical and intuitive way of specifying relative actor positions in most cases.
-As a result, our prose storyboard language is very close to natural language (see Fig.\ref{Fig:rope-frames}).
+The prose storyboard language is designed to be expressive, i.e. it should describe arbitrarily complex shots, while at the same time being compact and intuitive.
+Our approach has been to keep the description of simple shots as simple as possible, and allowing for more complex descriptions when needed.
+Thus, for example, we describe actors in composition from left to right, which is an economical and intuitive way of specifying relative actor positions in most cases.
+As a result, our prose storyboard language is very close to natural language (see Fig.\ref{fig:rope-frames} for examples).

-It should be easy to parse the language into a non ambiguous semantic representation that can be matched to video content, either for the purpose of describing existing content, or for generating novel content that matches the description.
+It should be easy to parse the language into a non-ambiguous semantic representation that can be matched to video content, either for the purpose of describing existing content or for generating novel content that matches the description.
 It should therefore be possible (at least in theory) to translate any sentence in the language into a sketch storyboard, then to a fully animated sequence.

-It should also be possible (at least in theory) to translate existing video content into a prose storyboard.
+It should also be theoretically possible to translate existing video content into a prose storyboard.
 This puts another requirement on the language, that it should be possible to describe existing shots just by watching them.
 There should be no need for contextual information, except for place and character names.
 As a result, the prose storyboard language can also be used as a tool for annotating complete movies and for logging shots before post-production.
 Since the annotator has no access to the details of the shooting plan, even during post-production \cite{Murch86,Ondaatje04}, we must therefore make it possible to describe the shots in screen coordinates, without any reference to world coordinates.